gdenicola/latent-space-covid-twitter-elites/README.md

 # latent-space-covid-twitter-elites
-Data and code for reproducing the analysis in the paper "Exploring the latent social space of COVID-19 Twitter elites".
+Data and code for reproducing the analysis in the paper "COVID-19 and social media: Beyond polarization", publshed on PNAS Nexus.

 The file model_fitting.R contains the code to directly reproduce the latent space modeling of the network of COVID-19 twitter elites as performed in the paper, using the (already preprocessed and cleaned) network data contained in the file network_edgelist.csv.